Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Related Works

+By not limiting ourselves to a specific design space, our VAEGAN method excels at directly capturing the underlying distribution of airfoil shapes from datasets.
+It achieves this by effectively learning intricate non-linear relationships between the latent features it acquires and the corresponding airfoil designs.
+An additional advantage is the ability of our method to generate novel airfoil shapes that do not exist in the training dataset.
+This facilitates the exploration of new design possibilities beyond the constraints of the chosen design space.
+Furthermore, deep learning-based methods offer efficient solutions for high-dimensional designs, whereas traditional methods often struggle to explore such design spaces effectively.

-With the ability to generate plausible samples, GAN provides a powerful architecture to learn representations that can help shape design as well.
-Based on this insight, \cite{chen2018beziergan,chen2019aerodynamic} introduce B\'ezierGAN, which uses a GAN to generate B\'ezier curve control points and then uses the control points to formulate the boundary of airfoils.
-Such pipeline guarantees generated airfoils to be smooth, and further shape optimization can be conducted on the feature domain \cite{chen2019aerodynamic}.
-Such a method is, however, restricted to B\'ezier curves and fails to encode existing airfoil shapes explicitly.
-Further, GAN can be implemented in generating three-dimensional samples, as shown in \cite{wu20163dgan,huang2015analysis,sinha2017surfnet}. \cite{wu20163dgan} proposes to use a three-dimensional convolutional layer to generate volumetric objects.
+Conditional GAN has also been utilized to generate airfoil shapes given certain airfoil properties (\cite{achour2020development, yilmaz2020conditional}).
+Further, GAN can be implemented to generate three-dimensional samples, as shown in \cite{wu20163dgan,huang2015analysis,sinha2017surfnet}. \cite{wu20163dgan} proposes to use a three-dimensional convolutional layer to generate volumetric objects.
 While \cite{huang2015analysis} trains a generative model of three-dimensional shape surfaces, which directly encodes surface geometry and shape structure, \cite{kalogerakis2012probabilistic} further proposes a model to represent probabilistic relationships between properties of shape components and relates them to learned underlying causes of structural variability within the domain.